stedmanrh/portfolio/_projects/2013/0418-crowds/crowds.md

 #subtitle: optional_subtitle
 date: 2013-04-18
 tags: print
 description: Crowds is a project that arose from a study of urban walking as an aesthetic practice, borrowing inspiration, text, and its title from a Baudelaire poem found in <em>Le Spleen de Paris</em>.
-It functions as a foldable map (of Santa Monica, CA), a typographic composition, and a series of abstract images that coalesce to connotatively address social and sensory awareness of constructed environments and movement within them.
+It functions as a foldable map (of Santa Monica, CA), a typographic composition, and a series of abstract images that coalesce to subliminally address social and sensory awareness of constructed environments and movement within them.

 #links:
 #    -   title: Link_Header